If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 How Far is Lake Balaton from Budapest?

-From Budapest, Siófok and Veszprém will be the closest resort towns.
-It takes about an hour via motorway M7 to reach them from Budapest.
+From Budapest, Siófok, and Veszprém will be the closest resort towns.
+It takes about an hour on the M7 motorway to reach them from Budapest.

-So, the time of the journey from Budapest to Balaton solely depends upon the town or region you choose to visit.
+The journey time from Budapest to Balaton depends solely on the town or region you choose to visit.

-Here are the driving distances and directions from Budapest to some of the major towns at Lake Balaton:
+Here are the driving distances and directions from Budapest to some of the major towns on Lake Balaton:

 - Budapest to Siófok – 1 hour 6 minutes via M7